willflet/typst-orange-template/src/sections.typ

     )
   }

-  if figure-index {
+  if figure-toc {
     my-outline-sec(
-      figure-index-title,
+      figure-toc-title,
       figure.where(kind: image),
       text-size: outline-heading3
     )
   }

-  if table-index {
+  if table-toc {
     my-outline-sec(
-      table-index-title,
+      table-toc-title,
       figure.where(kind: table),
       text-size: outline-heading3
     )